vithorcoelho/extrator-cnpj/README.md

 This will:
 - Download the partitioned datasets from the latest available month on the server.
-- Save them to the folder defined in `data_incoming`.
+- Save them to the folder `data_incoming`.

 ### Part 2: Data Merging

 After extracting the data, the second part involves merging the partitioned tables into consolidated datasets.

 To perform the merging, run the `cnpj_merger.py` script.
-This script reads the partitioned data files, processes them, and saves the merged data into the `data_outgoing` folder in the format you specified in `config.yaml`.
+This script reads the data files, processes them, and saves the merged data into the `data_outgoing` folder in the format you specified in `config.yaml`.

 **Run the merging process:**